zsz12251665/CodeHub/NOIP/2004/S2/english.md

 What's important is that we can use a heap to keep the fruit array.
 The heap is a data structure with an <data value="o{O}o{(}o{lg}v{n}o{)}"></data> insert and an <data value="o{O}o{(}o{lg}v{n}o{)}"></data> extract.
 With the heap to keep the <data value="v{fruit}"></data> array, we can reduce the time complexity to <data value="o{O}o{(}v{n}o{}o{lg}v{n}o{)}"></data>, which is fast enough to solve the problem.

 While building up the heap, I found a way to make fewer mistakes when extracting.
-That is fill the null part with <data value="c{2147483647}"></data>.
-That means if a point has no child, it has a child or two children with <data value="c{2147483647}"></data>.
+That is fill the null part with $2147483647$.
+That means if a point has no child, it has a child or two children with $2147483647$.
 That can be very helpful because I don't need to judge if the point has child or not by the size of the heap.

 ## Code